Fact-Checking of AI-Generated Reports: Results

 By applying NLP methods of sentence extraction, we extracted 3850 unique sentences from radiology reports.
 By applying the finding extractor at the sentence level as described in Section~\ref{findingdetector}, we catalogued a total of 119 distinct positive and 64 negative findings as shown Table~\ref{tab2}.
 Using these findings and their sentences in the 2557 unique reports, and the 3 types of single perturbation operations described in Section~\ref{findingtypes}, we generated 7,671 fake reports as shown in Table~\ref{tab2}.

 The training and test dataset for the fact-checking examiner was generated by randomly drawing sentences from sentence pool $\{S_{pool}\}$.
 Each image was first paired with each sentence from its original report and the pair was given the "Real" label.
 The perturbed sentence drawn from $\{S_{pool}\}$ from the fake reports was then retrieved from each fake report and paired with the image and given the "Fake" label.
-By this process, we generated 20,326 pairs of images with real/fake sentences for training, and 2,550 pairs for testing as shown in Table~\ref{tab2} using 80\% of the 1786 patients.
+The list of pairs produced were processed to remove duplicate pairings.
+By this process, we generated 20,326 pairs of images with real/fake sentences for training, and 2,550 pairs for testing as shown in Table~\ref{tab2} using 80\% of the 1,786 patients.